alexmolas/alexmolas.github.io/_posts/2025-10-30-bayesian-ab-test-peeking.md

 **Bayesian posteriors remain interpretable under continuous monitoring, but a fixed posterior threshold does not control false positives when you peek and stop on success**

-## What can you actually do with bayesian AB testing?
+## What can you actually do with Bayesian AB testing?

 As we just saw, Bayesian AB testing is not immune to peeking.
 But then, what advantage does it have over frequentist methods?